-If you want a fulfilling, successful career, check out a career in heating, ventilation and air conditioning.
-HVAC is one of the fastest-growing careers you can find, according to the U.S. Bureau of Labor Statistics, which predicts additional industry growth of 13 percent by 2028.
+If you’re considering a new, successful career, consider one in heating, ventilation and air conditioning.
+HVAC careers are continuing to grow in popularity, according to the U.S. Bureau of Labor Statistics, which predicts additional industry growth of 13 percent by 2028.

-You can join this rewarding industry by becoming an HVAC technician.
+A career that's increasingly in demand is an HVAC technician.
 Learn more about their skill set, how to become one and about how much you can expect to make.

 What Is an HVAC Technician?